 These travel credit cards require a 740 credit score to have the best approval odds.

-At the end of the day, only you can decide if the $95 annual fee is worth keeping the card open.
+In my opinion, the Chase Sapphire Preferred is worth it.
+It’s a big key to traveling the world in style for pennies.
+But, at the end of the day, only you can decide if the $95 annual fee is worth it.
 It really depends on your spending patterns and travel needs.

-- Sapphire Preferred or Chase Freedom
+- Chase Freedom Flex Review

-- Starwood Preferred Guest vs Sapphire Preferred
+- Chase Sapphire Reserve vs Chase Sapphire Preferred

 - Chase Sapphire Preferred Credit Score: What You Need To Know